 - When asked for a confirmation, click Yes.

 From Windows Registry

-if you’d prefer, you can also remove a printer directly from the Windows Registry.
+if you’d prefer, you can also remove the printer directly from the Windows Registry.
 This method can be used when you are unable to remove it from any of the above-given methods.

 Note: Misconfiguration of critical values in the system’s registry could be fatal for your operating system.
 Therefore, we insist that you create a system restore point before proceeding forward with the process.

 - Open the Registry Editor by typing in regedit in Run.